FelixOnline/v2/content/articles/2016-3-18-science-whats-good.md

 Mechanical heartbreak fix

 Mechanically patching up a ‘broken’ heart may soon be possible thanks to  Tal Dvir and Ron Feiner.
 They have integrated electronics with living tissues to produce the “cyborg heart patch”.
 The patch acts like an organ, but is powered by a machine, regulating heart contraction and expansion.
 With 25% of patients on the US waiting list dying before getting a heart transplant, this medicinal technological revolution has the potential to save millions of lives, as the patch can replace any damaged heart tissue.
-In addition, the patch enables real\-time monitoring of the patient's heart rate, and can intervene to modify heart pace and activate regenerative drugs if required from afar.
+In addition, the patch enables real-time monitoring of the patient's heart rate, and can intervene to modify heart pace and activate regenerative drugs if required from afar.
 Practical implications of the technology, however, may take some time.

 _Feiner et al 2016 @ Nature materials_